decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

-- signature (REQUIRED), a valid signature, in the form (A, e, s), where A a point in G1 and e, s non-zero scalars mod r.
+- signature (REQUIRED), a valid signature, in the form (A, e), where A is a point in G1 and e is a non-zero scalar mod r.

 Outputs: